lab11/gatd/receiver/README.md

 ### UDP

 To use this receiver simply send UDP packets to the server.
 The entire body of the UDP packet will be stored.
+The port that GATD listens on for UDP packets is set in `gatd.config`.

+The UDP listener records the IPv6 address of the source (this will work for IPv4 devices as well), the source port, and the time when the packet was received.

 ### TCP

 To use this receiver simply create a TCP connection to the server and send data to the server.

+This receiver is not particularly well implemented currently and requires sufficient time between data being sent over the connection to ensure separate packets are decoded properly.

 ### HTTP Post